U.S. Great Lakes Waterfront Trail

 The National Park Service Rivers, Trails, and Conservation Assistance (RTCA) program awarded CSG Midwest a technical assistance grant to work with stakeholders across the eight Great Lakes states to map a potential route for the Great Lakes Waterfront Trail.
 The RTCA map will cover existing and planned trails, as well as identify gaps.

-The completed map is expected to be shared in early 2026.
+The completed map is expected to be shared in fall 2026.

 Support the U.S. Great Lakes Waterfront Trail